linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.08.2023 (announcement VeloMind)
+- 🚀 Exciting news! 🌟 We're thrilled to share that we're making progress on our fourth AI application, VeloMind! 🤖📱 This innovative project is keeping us busy, and we can't wait to unveil its potential.
+Stay tuned for updates! 🙌 #AI #VeloMind #Innovation

 ### 24.08.2023 (announcement VeloMind)
 - We're thrilled to announce that we've kickstarted development on our fourth AI application, VeloMind! 🤖📱 Stay tuned for updates on this innovative project.
 Have you ever used any AI applications before?
 Share your experience with us below! #AI #VeloMind #TechRevolution